tidywave/signal-in-the-darkness/001_speculative_knowledge/005_gaming_the_systems.md

 ## Prisoners Dilemma

-The prisoner's dilemma is a classic game that serves to analyze personal gain vs collective game within a system.
+The prisoner's dilemma is a classic game that serves to analyze personal gain vs collective gain within a system.
 Consider the following hypothetical situation:

 > You and your co-conspirator are on the black team and playing against the red team in a game of spies.
 You have been captured by the red team and have been placed in separate holding cells.
 You have two choices:
 >